artsy/README/culture/engineering-principles.md

 ---
-title: Engineering Principals
+title: Engineering Principles
-description: What are the guiding principals that got us this far
+description: What are the guiding principles that got us this far
 ---

 # Engineering Principles